 First list the author.

-If the passage you’re citing does include an author’s name, begin by listing that name.
-For example, in citing the entry in “What critics and scholars say about ‘The Story of an Hour'” in which Chopin’s recent biographer Emily Toth describes the publication of the story in Vogue, list the author, Emily Toth.
+But please notice that some passages on these pages may include the name of the specific author of a passage.
+If the passage you’re citing includes a specific author’s name, begin by listing that name instead of KateChopin.org.
+For example, in citing the passage in “What critics and scholars say about ‘The Story of an Hour’” in which Chopin’s recent biographer Emily Toth describes the publication of the story in Vogue, list the author, Emily Toth.

 List the title of this website (the container) as it appears at the top left of the page: KateChopin.org.